Nancy is a counselor, trainer, and a senior Couples Therapist with an impressive list of credentials.

 Nancy has certificates in Mindfulness, Bereavement Counseling, Cognitive-Behavior Psychology, and Psycho-Oncology, but her greatest love is working with couples.

-She’s a member of the National Association for Pastoral Counselling and Psychotherapy (MNAPCP), and also serves in a Chair position on the National Executive Council of ACCORD.
+She’s served in a Chair position on the National Executive Council of ACCORD.
 ACCORD is a well known, and respected agency that has more than 50 years experience working with couples and individuals supporting them in their Marriages and Relationships.

 Irish Association of Counselling and Psychotherapy (IACP)